//HEALTHCARE, DESIGN SYSTEM

 During a preliminary audit, I identified significant inconsistencies across the product interface, including variations in button styles, typography, status indicators, and layout hierarchy.
 These discrepancies not only created a fragmented user experience but also posed challenges for scalability and efficient developer handoff.

-THE PROBLEM AT HAND
+PROBLEM AT HAND

 How can I create a design system that is simple, scalable, and understandable by designers and developers?